The Link Between Trade Policy and Your Insurance Premium

 How exactly do tariffs cause home insurance rates to go up?

-Tariffs on imported building materials — lumber, steel, aluminum, and specialty goods — raise the cost of construction.
+Tariffs on imported building materials (lumber, steel, aluminum, and specialty goods) raise the cost of construction.
 Insurers base your dwelling coverage limit on what it would cost to rebuild your home using current material and labor prices.
-When those costs go up due to tariffs, insurers must increase coverage limits and premiums proportionally to remain financially solvent in the event of a major claim.
-The connection is direct: higher rebuild cost = higher required coverage = higher premium.
+When those costs go up due to tariffs, insurers must increase coverage limits and premiums proportionally to remain solvent in the event of a major claim.
+The connection is direct: higher rebuild cost equals higher required coverage equals higher premium.

 How much have tariffs added to the average home insurance premium in 2026?

-According to Insurify projections, tariffs could add approximately $106 per year to the average national premium in 2026 — a roughly 3% increase on top of already-rising baseline rates.
-However, the impact varies significantly by state.
-Homeowners in high-cost states like Florida could see tariff-related additions of up to $464 per year, while lower-cost states like Vermont may see increases of only around $37 annually.
+According to Insurify's projections, tariffs are adding approximately $106 per year to the average U.S. premium, or about 3 percentage points on top of an already-projected 8% annual increase.
+The impact varies significantly by state.
+Homeowners in high-cost states like Florida see far larger tariff-related additions (roughly $464 per year), while lower-cost states like Vermont may see increases of only around $37 annually.

 Is my home currently underinsured because of tariff-driven cost increases?

 It's possible, especially if your policy hasn't been updated recently.
-If your insurer's replacement cost estimate was calculated before the major tariff escalations of late 2025 and early 2026, it may not reflect current lumber, roofing, or cabinet prices.
+If your insurer's replacement cost estimate was calculated before the major tariff escalations of late 2025, it may not reflect current lumber, roofing, or cabinet prices.
 Review your dwelling limit with your agent, request an updated replacement cost calculation, and consider adding an extended replacement cost endorsement as a buffer.

 Are tariffs the biggest driver of home insurance increases in 2026?

 Tariffs are a significant and growing factor, but they're not the only driver.
 Climate-related disasters, reinsurance cost increases, and regional litigation pressures also play major roles.
-In 2025, six states saw premiums jump over 20%, largely driven by severe weather.
-Tariffs are adding a layer of cost pressure on top of those existing trends — making an already challenging market even harder for homeowners to navigate.
+From 2020 to 2023, replacement costs for property and casualty losses rose about 45% on average, forcing insurers to raise rates well before tariffs hit.
+Tariffs are adding a layer of cost pressure on top of those trends, making an already challenging market even harder for homeowners to navigate.
+For the full picture, see our climate change and home insurance guide.

 Will home insurance rates come down if tariffs are removed or reduced?

-Potentially, yes — but not immediately.
+Potentially yes, but not immediately.
 Insurers price in forward-looking risk, and construction cost databases take time to update when material prices fall.
-A significant reduction in lumber or steel tariffs would eventually work its way through to lower rebuild cost estimates and, in turn, lower premiums.
-However, other drivers of rate increases (climate risk, reinsurance costs, demand surges after disasters) would continue to exert upward pressure even in a tariff-free scenario.
+If Commerce finalizes the preliminary AR7 ruling later in 2026, combined AD+CVD duties on Canadian lumber could drop by roughly 10 percentage points, though the 10% Section 232 tariff would still remain in place.
+Other drivers of rate increases (climate risk, reinsurance costs, demand surges after disasters) would continue to exert upward pressure even in a lower-tariff scenario.